Skip to content

 AAC & communication devices

-Tablet-based AAC, key-word sign, PODD, low-tech boards — trialled, taught and modelled with families, schools and support workers.
+Tablet-based AAC, key-word sign, PODD, low-tech boards.
+Trialled, taught and modelled with families, schools and support workers.
 All voices welcome.

 03 Literacy